 Divorce & Child Custody Dispute Lawyers

-Generally speaking all of these matters begin with the filing of a petition in a court that has jurisdiction over the matter and the parties.
+Generally, all of these matters begin when you file a petition in the Family Division where the parties reside.
 Each Family Division makes many of its forms available on its website.

-- Visitation Rights Protected: Andrew Winters represented a man whose ex-wife had falsely claimed that he had abused their son and temporarily stripped him of his right to visitation.
-Winters ultimately convinced the guardian ad litem and the judge that his client posed no danger to his son and that he was a fit parent.
-As a result, the judge reinstated the client’s visitation rights.
+Andrew Winters represented a man whose ex-wife had falsely claimed that he had abused their son.
+She had temporarily stripped his client of his right to visitation.
+Attorney Winters convinced the Judge that his client posed no danger to his son and that he was a fit parent.
+As a result, the Judge reinstated the client’s visitation rights.

-- Attorney’s Fees: Jonathan Cohen represented a woman who filed for a restraining order against her ex-boyfriend, who then filed a cross petition alleging abuse by her.
-After Cohen’s cross-examination of the ex-boyfriend the Judge denied his cross-petition, granted the woman’s petition, and ordered that the ex-boyfriend pay attorney’s fees and costs to Cohen’s client.
+Jonathan Cohen represented a woman who filed for a restraining order against her ex-boyfriend.
+The ex-boyfriend then filed a cross-petition alleging abuse the client.
+After Attorney Cohen’s cross-examination of the ex-boyfriend, the Judge denied his cross-petition.
+The Judge granted the client’s petition, and ordered the ex-boyfriend to pay attorney’s fees and costs to the client.

 The lawyers of Cohen & Winters can help you in all family law matters — whether it’s a divorce, restraining order, or parenting petition.
 Contact us today for a free consultation of your needs.